On a team with two other interaction designers, I led the voice design of the prototype. I also created the concept video and branding guidelines.

 User interface specification

-Rye, a Skill for the Amazon Echo Show, prevents food from being forgotten or thrown away by recommending recipes based on the most efficient usage of your inventory.
+Rye, a Skill for the Amazon Echo Show, prevents food from being forgotten or thrown away by recommending recipes based on the most efficient use of your inventory.

 Rye addresses wasteful food habits by not changing the way people purchase food, but rather how they use the foods they purchased.

-We quickly learned through this experiment and user interviews that our food sharing network did not fit with most people’s mental models.
-Instead of a food sharing network, many people saw the Neighborhood Food Pantry as another form of food donation for the needy.
+When interviewing people who stopped or interacted with our prototype, we quickly realized that a consumer to consumer food network did not fit with most people’s mental model.
+Instead of a food sharing network, most people saw the neighborhood food pantry as another form of food donation for the needy.

 We tested our three paper prototypes with six users and asked each participant to think aloud as they completed their assigned tasks.

 At the beginning of each test, we asked the user to describe their current behavior around food waste.
 All six users mentioned that they would often waste food and felt “bad” or “guilty” about it, but they didn’t know what else to do with expiring foods.

 From our user interviews, two observations that resonated with us because it focused on changeable behavior.
 We decided to pivot from a food sharing network to a food management system.

 During our initial round of user testing, more than half of our participants were drawn to Meal Prep because of the hands-free cooking experience.
 Participants felt that the interactiveness of the device would help them manage their food waste better because it held them accountable for their food inventory.
 Because of this feedback, we decided to pursue a VUI for our final concept.

 During concept testing we noticed several times that a person would ask “Alexa” to repeat a direction or phrase.
 To address this cognitive overload, especially in a kitchen environment where multitasking and interruptions can be common, we decided that a visual aid is needed.